rashmid45/Time_Series_Forecasting/README.md

 The given dataset contains  sales data by various Pesticide manufacturing companies.
 This data is available on state and district level for years 2014-18.

+Below are the objectives
+- To Conduct state wise trend analysis of the given sales
+- To identify other reasons if they are influencing Pesticide sales
+- To provide state wise forecast of Pesticide sales for ABC Manufacturing